lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Imagine a full stack paradigm which covers 95% of use-cases by putting the server first and pushing the Actor model all the way to where it can smell the browser.
 With real functional programming, actual immutability, highly optimized templates and diffing to minimize data over the wire you get a fully interactive web app while only writing Elixir code.
 That's Phoenix LiveView.

 It has since inspired many similar projects.
-Laravels Livewire for example which due to runtime differences is not as capable.
+Laravel's Livewire for example which due to runtime differences is not as capable.
+But the fundamental idea is useful enough that it is still powerful.

 It is a simple design that covers immense ground.
 A LiveView marries a small Javascript library, a WebSocket and a server-side Actor that holds state.
 This allows us to leverage the runtime's immense capabilities with managing state and operating concurrently.
 We retain near-realtime latency.
 It spares us from maintaining layers of API and building out a full-fledged frontend app in some other framework.

 This is time to market.
 This is good beating out perfect.
 This is velocity and shipping.
 Keep It Simple Stupid.
-This is doing less.
+This is doing more with less.
 Leveraging a powerful runtime and well-designed frameworks.
 This is healthy abstraction.

 But the devil is in the details right?
 It is not for offline-first.
 It is not for super-intense interactivity.
-But you can mix it with other approaches as well.
+But you can mix it with other approaches as well to achieve those outcomes.

 And it grows beyond the prototype.
 It has components, slots and all the things you would expect from a frontend framework.
 It has a file upload implementation to die for.

 Even being still pre-1.0 it is seeing heavy use throughout the community.

 And if you use it you don't have to write Javascript.
 But you can.
-There are escape hatches and integration points for what you need to get done.
+There are escape hatches and integration points for whatever you need to get done.

 This ecosystem is pragmatic that way.